ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 [^5]: I am well aware I don't need to import `List` or `Tuple` from `typing` anymore.
 I'm
     just keeping my code examples compatible with older versions of Python.

-[^4]: well not quite exactly this, it was a crappier solution with a time complexity of O(n²)
+[^4]: Well not quite exactly this, it was a crappier solution with a time complexity of O(n²)
     instead of O(n), oh and of course my code style was less than ideal and I didn't use type annotations, but let's not go there :)